KonradRudnicki/github-scraper/README.md

 ## Usage
-In order to get informations that are above-mentioned send GET request with URL:
+In order to get information that are above-mentioned send GET request with URL:

 `http://localhost:8080/repos/{username}`

 Replace `{username}` with the Github username.
-If the user doesn't exist application gives 404 error.
+If the user doesn't exist application returns 404 error.

 The application accepts requests with
-`Content-type: application/json header`
+`Content-type: application/json` header
 Otherwise it gives 406 error.